survivejs/webpack-book/manuscript/packages/03_authoring.md

 To consume the test version, your users have to use `npm install <your package name>@alpha`.

-T> [npm link](https://docs.npmjs.com/cli/link) allows you to link a package as a globally available symbolic link within your system.
-Node resolves to the linked version unless local `node_modules` happens to contain a version.
-If you want to remove the link, you should use `npm unlink` or `npm unlink <package>`.
+T> [npm link](https://docs.npmjs.com/cli/link) allows you to link a package as a globally available symbolic link.
+Node resolves to the linked version unless local `node_modules` exists.
+Use `npm unlink` or `npm unlink <package>` to remove the link.

 ### On Naming Packages

 Before starting to develop, it can be a good idea to spend time on figuring out a good name for your package.
 It's not fun to write an excellent package only to notice the name has been taken.
 A good name is possible to find through a search engine, and most importantly, is available at npm.
+If you find a good name that appears to be abandoned, contact npm.
+They can give it to you.

 As of npm 2.7.0, it's possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that when naming your project.

-T> If you find a good name that appears to be abandoned, contact npm.
-They can give it to you.

 ## Conclusion